hicklin/immich-rpi-nix/README.md

 ## Contributing

-Contributions and suggestions are welcome.
-Please raise detailed pull requests and issues.
+Contributions and suggestions are welcome!
+If you'd like to contribute, please open a detailed pull request describing your changes and the problem they solve.
+For bug reports, feature requests, or questions, please open an issue with relevant context, steps to reproduce, and your system configuration.

 ## License